Sex Toys Are In Need Of Rebranding And These Artists Are Doing Just That

 “And I instantly thought of Jenna because we had worked together on a few fashion lookbooks,” Untracht-Oakner says.
 “I remember, specifically, Jenna saying, ‘yes, for the cause.'”

 “The cause” being to cast sex toys in a less skeevy light.
-Or, as it’s more eloquently put in their mission statement:
+Or, as SFW‘s writer Leah Dworkin more eloquently puts it in their mission statement:

 Sex-toy imagery is often suggestive, triggering, and discriminatory, not to mention, advertisements for sexual products can easily make certain viewers feel uncomfortable, unwelcome, judged or excluded.
 Even though this is how the sex-toy industry has marketed itself in the past, we thought it was time for a change.
 We not only felt a real responsibility but saw an exciting opportunity to create a new breed of visual imagery within the sex-toy marketplace that was progressive, inclusive, positive, socially conscious and approachable–to all sorts of human beings.